nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/file-manager.md

         return doc;
     }

-    protected DocumentModel createDocType(CoreSession session, String path, Blob content, String filename, String type) {
+    protected DocumentModel createDocType(FileImporterContext context, String type) {
+        Blob blob = context.getBlob();
+        String fileName = StringUtils.defaultIfBlank(context.getFileName(), blob.getFilename());
-        DocumentModel doc = session.createDocumentModel(path, type, type);
+        DocumentModel doc = session.createDocumentModel(path, fileName, type);
-        doc.setPropertyValue("dc:title", filename);
+        doc.setPropertyValue("dc:title", fileName);
-        doc.setPropertyValue("file:content", (Serializable) content);
+        doc.setPropertyValue("file:content", (Serializable) blob);
-        doc.setPropertyValue("file:filename", filename);
         return doc;
     }
 }
 ```

-The created method returns either a `DocumentModel` object or `null`.
+The `createdOrUpdate` method returns either a `DocumentModel` object or `null`.
 If `null` is returned, then the File Manager service will try with the next plugin.
 Within this method, we have access to the destination path which enables us to determine the type of the folder and thus create a document with the relevant type.

 2. Add a new contribution to the File Manager service.